-When a homeowner in Mendota Heights, Minn., went to light a fire in her fireplace, the sound of a distressed bird in her chimney gave her pause.
+When a Minnesota resident went to light a fire in her fireplace, the sound of a distressed bird in her chimney gave her pause.
 Suspecting the bird was an owl, she knew to call The Raptor Center (TRC) to perform a rescue.
-Long-time rescue and transport volunteer Alisha Walden responded.

-“I grabbed one of its tail feathers, and then it grabbed my hand with its foot and I was able to pull it out,” Walden says.
-Both Walden and the owl were covered head to toe in dark soot, which TRC Assistant Director Lori Arent, MS, says is a complicating factor for raptors.
+“I grabbed one its tail feathers and then it grabbed my hand with its foot and I was able to pull it out,” Walden says.
+Both Walden and the owl were covered head to toe in dark soot, which TRC Assistant Director Lori Arent says is a complicating factor for raptors.
 “Inhaling it can compromise the bird’s respiratory system,” she says.

 It was critical for the bird’s survival that Walden extracted it when she did.
-Walden transported the bird to TRC for evaluation and rehabilitation.
+Walden transported the bird to the TRC for evaluation and rehabilitation.
 TRC determined that the female owl had been trapped for about a week.
-“She was thin and moderately dehydrated,” says veterinary intern Annette Ahlmann, DVM, who managed the owl’s treatment.
+“She was thin and moderately dehydrated,” says Veterinary Intern Annette Ahlmann, DVM, who managed the owl’s treatment.
 “She also had frayed feathers, abrasions on both wings, and blunted talons, likely from beating her wings and scratching her feet while attempting to escape.”

 The bird did not have any life-threatening conditions due to her entrapment.
 “Our main goals were to keep her hydrated, get her feathers clean, and get her weight back up,” Ahlmann says.
 “After stabilizing the owl, we placed her in a convalescent cage until her wing abrasions healed.
-Then, we moved her to an outdoor flight pen with room to stretch before a test flight.”
+Then, we moved her to an outdoor flight pen with room to fly prior to release.”